What You Need to Know About Getting Contractors Insurance in 2021

 The BOP covers real estate and other property that your business owns that is located at the described business premises.
 If your business rents or leases its premises, the BOP provides coverage for tenants’ improvements and betterments.
 These are fixtures, alterations, installations or additions that you have put into the space that cannot legally be removed from the landlord’s premises.

-Your biggest personal property loss exposures, however, may involve valuable machinery and equipment that moves around from job to job and is not covered by the standard property insurance.
+However, your biggest personal property loss exposures may involve valuable machinery and equipment that moves around from job to job and is not covered by the standard property insurance.
 Such movable property is insured by contracts that insurers call “floaters.”

-A tools and equipment floater covers the insured property wherever it is used and may include such items as hand tools, power drills, hoisting machines
+The contractor insurance policy can be written to cover a single job or on a reporting form, meaning that you provide the insurer with information about each new contract you undertake.
+A tools and equipment floater covers the insured property wherever it is used and may include such items as hand tools, power drills, hoisting machines and power pumps.

 Contractor Liability Insurance